Changes to North Carolina Social Security Disability in 2020

-Social Security recipients are benefitting from the largest Social Security retirement and Supplemental Security Income (SSI) benefits increase in seven years, a 2.8 percent cost of living adjustment (COLA) approved for 2019.
-Other changes for 2019 include a small boost to Social Security Disability Insurance benefits and an increase in how much money working Social Security recipients can earn before their benefits are reduced.
+Nearly 69 million Social Security recipients are benefitting from a 1.6 percent cost of living adjustment (COLA) approved for 2020.
+Other changes for 2020 include a small boost to Social Security Disability Insurance benefits and an increase in how much money working Social Security recipients can earn before their benefits are reduced.

 Here’s a review of changes to Social Security disability programs and retirement benefits implemented this year that seniors and disability recipients in North Carolina should be aware of:

-More than 67 million recipients of Social Security benefits and Supplemental Security Income have received a 2.8 percent cost-of-living adjustment (COLA) to their monthly checks.
-The Social Security Administration says the 2.8 percent raise is 0.8 percent more than 2018’s 2 percent COLA and the largest increase since 2012, when benefits went up 3.6 percent.
+Recipients of Social Security benefits and Supplemental Security Income have received a 1.6 percent cost-of-living adjustment (COLA) to their monthly checks.
+The increase is good news for recipients, although notably less than the 2.8% increase in 2019 — the largest increase since 2012, when benefits went up 3.6 percent.

 This year also saw a slight increase in benefits for about 10 million Americans who receive Social Security Disability Insurance (SSDI).

 Estimated Average Monthly Social Security Benefits in 2019

 |SSD recipients (all disabled workers):||$1,258 — up from $1,238|

 |Disabled workers, spouses and one or more children:||$2,176 — up from $2,141|

 |Individual SSI recipients:||$783 — up from $771|

 |Couple both receiving benefits:||$2,531 — up from $2,491|